octo-technology/OpenTezos/docs/ligo/write-contract-ligo/1-raffle-contract.md

 This chapter has been written with a smart contract development approach.
 Each part starts with an explanation of the LIGO syntax (called _LIGO prerequisite_ sections) that are later used for smart contract development.

-The _LIGO prerequisite_ parts can be skipped if you do not want to learn the _PascaLIGO_ syntax.
+The _LIGO prerequisite_ parts can be skipped if you do not want to learn the _PascaLigo_ syntax.

 <NotificationBar>
   <p>